dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc21/Using_reStructuredText.md

 # Using reStructuredText with Sphinx
-reStructuredText is a language to format and structure documents.
-It has an easy-to-use syntax like Markdown.
+reStructuredText is a markup language for formatting and structuring documents, similar to Markdown.

 reStructuredText is commonly used with Sphinx to generate documentation.
 Sphinx is a tool that converts `.rst` (reStructuredText) files into various output formats, such as HTML.